firzad/COMP6771-Word-Ladder/README.md

 attention on solving more pressing problems.
 Having a library of thoroughly tested and reviewed types designed by field experts vastly broadens the kinds of tasks you can “easily” tackle.
 In this first assignment, you’ll write the back-end for a program that heavily leverages the standard library to do nifty things.
-It might sound a little daunting at first; but given the power-tools in your arsenal, you can focus on solving the problem at hand, instead of worrying about how to implement everything from scratch.
+It might sound a little daunting at first; but given the power tools in your arsenal, you can focus on solving the problem at hand, instead of worrying about how to implement everything from scratch.
 Let’s hear it for abstraction!

 This assignment has several purposes:
-1. To explore C++’s value-semantics.
+1. To explore C++’s value semantics.
 2. To stress the notion of abstraction as a mechanism for managing data and providing functionality without revealing the implementation.
-3. To become more familiar with the C++ type-system.
+3. To become more familiar with C++'s type system.
 4. To gain familiarity with the C++ standard library and several widely used third-party libraries.

-Leveraging `std::vector`, `std::queue`, and `absl::flat_hash_set` are critical for writing a word-ladder builder.
-A word-ladder is a connection from one word to another, formed by changing one letter at a time, with the constraint that each transformation yields a new valid word.
+Leveraging `std::vector`, `std::queue`, and `absl::flat_hash_set` are critical for writing a word ladder builder.
+A word ladder is a connection from one word to another, formed by changing one letter at a time, with the constraint that each transformation yields a new valid word.
 For example, here is a word ladder connecting "code" to "data".